Christianity in Xinjiang: History

 In 1904, George W. Hunter with the China Inland Mission opened the first mission station for CIM in Xinjiang.
 But already in 1892, the Mission Covenant Church of Sweden started missions in the area around Kashgar, and later built mission stations, churches, hospitals and schools in Yarkant and Yengisar.
-In the 1930s there were several hundreds of Christians among this people, but because of persecution the churches were destroyed and the believers were scattered.
-The missionaries were forced to leave because of ethnic and factional battles during the Kumul Rebellion in the late 1930s.
+In the 1930s there were several hundreds of Christians among this people, but because of persecution during the first East Turkestan Republic the churches were destroyed and the believers were scattered.
+The missionaries were expelled by the pro-Soviet regime of the Chinese warlord Sheng Shicai who, with the help of the Soviet Union, crushed the Kumul Rebellion.

-Christian missionaries, such as British missionary Hunter, Johannes Avetaranian, and Swedish missionaries Magnus Bäcklund, Nils Fredrik Höijer, Father Hendricks, Josef Mässrur, Anna Mässrur, Albert Andersson, Gustaf Ahlbert, Stina Mårtensson, John Törnquist, Gösta Raquette, Oskar Hermannson, and Uyghur convert Nur Luke studied the Uyghur language and wrote works on it.
-A Turkish convert to Christianity, Johannes Avetaranian went to China to spread Christianity to the Uyghurs.
-Yaqup Istipan,.
+Christian missionaries, such as British missionary Hunter, Turkish missionary Johannes Avetaranian, and Swedish missionaries Magnus Bäcklund, Nils Fredrik Höijer, Father Hendricks, Josef Mässrur, Anna Mässrur, Albert Andersson, Gustaf Ahlbert, Stina Mårtensson, John Törnquist, Gösta Raquette, Oskar Hermannson, and Nur Luke studied the Uyghur language and wrote works on it.

 There were several hundred Uyghur Muslims converted to Christianity by the Swedes.
 Imprisonment and execution were inflicted on Uyghur Christian converts and after refusing to give up his Christian religion, and the Uyghur convert Habil was executed in 1933.
-Ultimately in 1938, Sheng Shicai's pro-Soviet regime banished the Swedish missionaries after the East Turkestan Republic tortured and jailed Christian converts, who were made out of Kirghiz and Uyghurs.
-The openly Islamic East Turkestan Republic forcibly ejected the Swedish missionaries and espoused hostility to Christianity while espousing a Muslim Turkic ideology.
-The East Turkestan Republic subjected former Muslim Christian converts like Joseph Johannes Khan to jail, torture and abuse after he refused to give up Christianity in favor of Islam.
+Ultimately in 1938, Sheng Shicai's pro-Soviet regime banished the Swedish missionaries after Sheng's regime tortured and jailed Christian converts, who were made out of Kirghiz and Uyghurs.
+The Khotan Government subjected former Muslim Christian converts like Joseph Johannes Khan to jail, torture and abuse after he refused to give up Christianity in favor of Islam.
 After the British intervened to free Khan he was forced to leave his land and in November 1933 he came to Peshawar.

-Recent converts
+Missionary history

+Notable Christians

 Alimjan Yimit (Alimujiang Yimiti) is one of several Uyghurs who have more recently converted to Christianity, who was arrested in 2009 and is serving a 15-year prison sentence for being a pastor.
-Wu'erkaixi (Örkesh Dölet) may also be a Christian, but this has not publicly confirmed this.
+Wu'erkaixi (Örkesh Dölet) may also be a Christian, but this has not been publicly confirmed by him.
 According to ChinaAid, six more Christians were arrested in 2019 for preaching.

+Yaqup Istipan fled to Sweden to escape persecution, sometimes using the Europeanised name "Jacob Stephen".
+He published an autobiography in 1947.

+Doctor Nur Luke who was involved in early Bible translations into Uyghur.